 Cephalochordates, commonly known as lancelets or amphioxus, represent an ancient chordate lineage falling at the boundary between invertebrates and vertebrates.
 They are considered the best living proxy for the common ancestor of all chordate animals and hold the key for understanding chordate evolution.
-As a result, they have gradually become popular as emerging model organisms in developmental biology during the past decade (Schubert et al. 2006; Yu and Holland 2009; Bertrand and Escriva 2011).
-There are three genera of cephalochordates: Branchiostoma with ~28 species, Epigonichthys with one species, and Asymmetron with two recognized species, but probably additional cryptic ones.
+As a result, they have gradually become popular as emerging model organisms in developmental biology during the past decade.
+There are three genera of cephalochordates: Branchiostoma, Epigonichthys, and Asymmetron.
 To date, studies on cephalochordates are almost exclusively limited to the Branchiostoma genus, leaving the other two genera largely unexplored.
-As the most distant related cephalochordate genus relative to Branchiostoma, Asymmetron occupies a basal position in the cephalochordate phylogeny (Kon et al. 2007) and diverges from the Branchiostoma genus 120-160 mya (Nohara et al. 2005; Yue et al. 2014).
-Morphologically, the most striking difference between Asymmetron and Branchiostoma lies in that Asymmetron has gonads only on the right side whereas Branchiostoma has gonads on both sides (Holland and Holland 2010).
+As the most distant related cephalochordate genus relative to Branchiostoma, Asymmetron occupies a basal position in the cephalochordate phylogeny and diverges from the Branchiostoma genus 120-160 mya.
+Morphologically, the most striking difference between Asymmetron and Branchiostoma lies in that Asymmetron has gonads only on the right side whereas Branchiostoma has gonads on both sides.